 Goodwill and In-Process Research and Development

 The Company classifies intangible assets into three categories: (1) intangible assets with definite lives subject to amortization, (2) intangible assets with indefinite lives not subject to amortization and (3) goodwill.
 The Company determines the useful lives of definite-lived intangible assets after considering specific facts and circumstances related to each intangible asset.
 Factors the Company considers when determining useful lives include the contractual term of any agreement related to the asset, the historical performance of the asset, and other economic facts; including competition and specific market conditions.
 Intangible assets that are deemed to have definite lives are amortized, primarily on a straight-line basis, over their estimated useful lives.
 Intangible assets that are deemed to have indefinite lives, including goodwill, are reviewed for impairment annually, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 The impairment test for indefinite-lived intangibles, other than goodwill, consists of a comparison of the fair value of the intangible asset with its carrying amount.
 If the carrying amount exceeds the fair value, an impairment charge is recognized in an amount equal to that excess.
 Indefinite-lived intangible assets, such as goodwill, are not amortized.
 The Company tests the carrying amounts of goodwill for recoverability on an annual basis or when events or changes in circumstances indicate evidence a potential impairment exists, using a fair value-based test.
 Pursuant to ASU 2017-04, the Company must record a goodwill impairment charge if a reporting unit's carrying value exceeds its fair value.
 See note 7 regarding impairment at September 30, 2019.

 Research and Development

-The CPRIT grant covers the period from June 1, 2016 through November 30, 2019, as amended, for a total grant award of up to $15.2 million.
 CPRIT advances grant funds upon request by the Company consistent with the agreed upon amounts and schedules as provided in the contract.
-The first tranche of funding of $1.8 million was received in May 2017, and a second tranche of funding of $6.5 million was received in October 2017.
-The next tranche of funding is expected to be requested and received in 2019.
 Funds received are reflected in deferred revenue as a liability until revenue is earned.
-Grant revenue is recognized when qualifying costs are incurred.
-As of March 31, 2019, the deferred revenue balance was $0.3 million with $8.0 million recognized as revenue since contract inception.
+Grant revenue is earned and recognized when qualifying costs are incurred.

 Prepaid Expenses and Other Current Assets

-The Companys prepaid expenses and other current assets consists primarily of the amount paid in advance for cGMP production of Pelicans PTX-35 antibody and PTX-15 fusion protein for Pelican, as well as Chemistry Manufacturing and Control (CMC) material for the Companys clinical trial studies for HS-110.
+The Companys prepaid expenses and other current assets consist primarily of the amount paid in advance for cGMP production of Pelicans PTX-35 antibody and PTX-15 fusion protein, insurance and the Companys contribution to tenant improvements.

 Income taxes are accounted for using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the carrying amounts of assets and liabilities and their respective tax bases, operating loss carryforwards, and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Deferred tax assets are reduced by a valuation allowance to the extent that utilization is not presently more likely than not.